Style Guide

 This page lays out the site-wide styles and how to use them.
 It’s a form of visual documentation and a reference for how to display visual elements.
 It also allows easier testing of styles and cross-browser compatibility checks.
 This page was partially inspired by pages like gRegor Morrill’s style guide and some CSS framework documentation sites.

-See the source of main.css for the complete styles.
+See the source of common.css for the complete styles.
 Custom shortcodes and other build customizations are defined in .eleventy.js and the imported files.
 Includes are defined in the /_includes directory.

 CSS Units